mldatascientist23/InnoQuest-Emerging-Tech-Bootcamp-Cohort-1/README.md

 ## Technologies Used

-Throughout the bootcamp, the following tools, frameworks, and libraries were used to build and deploy models and applications:
+Throughout this bootcamp, I’ll be using the following tools, frameworks, and libraries to build projects and assignments:
 - **Programming Languages**: Python, SQL
 - **Libraries**: Pandas, Numpy, Scikit-learn, TensorFlow, PyTorch, OpenCV, Hugging Face
 - **Development Tools**: Jupyter Notebook, Colab, Kaggle